SyedAejazAhmed/Web_Based_Project/My_Portfolio/README.md

 - **Contact**: Displays your contact information, such as email address and phone number.
 - **Footer**: Contains a copyright notice and additional links or information.

-### Resume Generator

-The `resume.py` script generates a resume in PDF format using the FPDF library.
-It includes sections for contact information, objective, skills, experience, education, certifications, projects, and references.

 ## Technologies Used

 - **HTML**
 - **CSS**
-- **FPDF (Python)**
+- **FLASK (Python)**

+## Resume
+Edit the `resume.pdf` script to customize the content of your resume.
+Update sections such as contact information, objective, skills, experience, education, certifications, projects, and references with your personal details.

 ## Getting Started